commercetools/commercetools-postman-collection/GettingStarted.md

 ## Disclaimer

 This is not the official commercetools documentation.
-Please see [here](http://docs.commercetools.com/) for a complete and approved documentation.
+To learn more about commercetools APIs and to find the complete and approved documentation, visit [docs.commercetools.com](http://docs.commercetools.com/).

 ## Available Postman collections